sumptuous24/ML-SEM5/README.md

-# DIisaster tweet!
+# Disaster tweet!
 SHOULD YOU BE WORRIED?

 The computer or the software you use should have the datasets given in the data folder of this repository.
 We'll be using Google Colab.